GamerXsakuboy99/RMDT-Announcer-pack/README.md

 # Announcer for Rockport Metropolitan maps.

-## !!!
-THIS IS A DEVELOPMENT VERSION OF THE ANNOUNCER, DO NOT DOWNLOAD !!!!
-Download stable/released version from the Release Branch.

 ### Workshop version: V1 First Full version.
 ### Update log
 - Finalized V29's announcers.